-- Identify other requirements—depending on the heavy haul freight and state rules, regulations may call for additional requirements.
+- Identify other requirements—depending on the freight and state rules, regulations may call for additional requirements.
 These might include a shipper’s letter, pilot car escort, route and engineering survey, and sketch of shipment.

 Serving the manufacturing industry in the U.S., Canada and Mexico